broadinstitute/gatk-sv/module10_benchmark/extract_per_site_annotations/README.md

 # this repository provies scripts to extract per site level characters for boost model  from cleanvcf

+### Latest updates:
+Site-level annotation has been prepared for each chromosome, including allosomes.
+The data can be found here: gs://talkowski-sv-gnomad-output/zero/CleanVcf/site_level_anno/

 **all rest scripts should be run on erisone**

 **recommended working directory on erisone: /data/talkowski/xuefang/data/gnomad_V3/module07/cleanvcf/**